ObjectsXL/ObjectsXL/DATA_ETHICS.md

 We are committed to ongoing dialogue with both the AI research community and the 3D graphics industry to evolve our standards as technology advances.

-If you have questions about our curation process, suspect an intellectual property violation, or wish to audit your studio's data inclusion, please contact us directly at **ethics@objectsxl.com**.
+If you have questions about our curation process, suspect an intellectual property violation, or wish to audit your studio's data inclusion, please **[contact us directly](https://www.objectsxl.com/#inquiry)**.